idos-network/nitro-enclave-experiment/README.md

 - The image building process is very close to FaceTec's original, which has a lot of room for improvement.

 ### Labor needed
 - We're using hard-coded credentials for docdb.
-These should be gotten from secrets manager.
+These should be gotten from Secrets Manager.
-- Add TLS termination inside the enclave (get a cert from ACM, use socat or equivalent).
+- Add TLS termination inside the enclave (get a cert from ACM and use socat or equivalent).
 - Encrypt the stuff we put on mongo with a KMS key.
 Use FLE: https://docs.aws.amazon.com/documentdb/latest/developerguide/field-level-encryption.html
 - Usage logs dir should be a remote mount with FUSE over vsocks that also uses a KMS key.
 Maybe to S3?